Have You Suffered Anoxic Brain Injury in Louisiana?

 - Stroke: Stroke is a disruption of the blood flow to the brain caused by a blocked artery or a damaged blood vessel.
 Since the blood carries oxygen and nutrients to the brain, brain cells can begin to die due to a stroke.

 - Choking: Not all choking is the result of a traumatic, physical assault.
-When a person chokes on food or another small object, the flow of oxygen is disrupted, and brain cells begin to die.
+When a person chokes on food or another small object, it disrupts the flow of oxygen, and brain cells begin to die.

 - Drug Overdose: If a person takes too much of a drug, they may become unconscious and stop breathing.